VisualDudek/spaceinvaders/README.md

     - laser and explosion sounds
 13. showing a victory message

+# IDEAS
+- add falling perks that give additiona live or laser that penetrates all obstacles

 # TAKEAWAY
 - Rect class and how to find out its definition